venmo/VENPromotionsManager/README.md

                                                                      //Implement code to launch promotion here
                                                                  }];
  ```
-Then start the promotions manager with an array of the created promotion(s).
+Then start the promotions manager with an array of the created promotion(s)
 ```objc
         [VPLPromotionsManager startWithPromotions:@[promotion1,promotion2,promotion3]
                                 locationTypes:VPLLocationTypeGPSRequestPermission